ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <h1>Statistical Questions</h1>

 &nbsp;   <p class="lead">

-&nbsp;     This lesson explains what makes a question statistical and why some questions require data, variability, and uncertainty to be answered.
+&nbsp;     This lesson explains what makes a question statistical and why some questions require data,

+&nbsp;     variability, and uncertainty to be answered.

 &nbsp;   </p>

 &nbsp;   <p class="muted-mini">